svespalec/Faultline/README.md

 # Faultline

-An anticheat proof of concept that detects execution from manually mapped memory by monitoring working set page faults and walking the call stack of suspicious threads.
+An anticheat/antimalware proof of concept that detects execution from manually mapped memory by monitoring working set page faults and walking the call stack of suspicious threads.

 ## How it works